tadashi-aikawa/owlmixin/README.rst

 .. code-block:: python

     from typing import Optional
+    from owlmixin import OwlMixin
-    from owlmixin import OwlMixin, TList
+    from owlmixin.owlcollections import TList

     # `**extra` is necessary to allow extra elements.
     # Note that you must define all properties in github response json if you don't use `**extra`